souvik-ghosh-MLE/souvik-ghosh-MLE/README.md

 - 👯 I’m looking to collaborate on **Machine Learning**

-- 💬 Ask me about **Machine Learning, Data Analysis, Cloud Computing and integrations**
+- 💬 Ask me about **Data Science, Machine Learning, Data Analysis, Neural Networks, Cloud Computing and integrations**

 - 📫 How to reach me **souviknew9@gmail.com**